aakhan90/tcs_python/README.md

 words=zenPython.split()
 print(words)

 Q.2)Now, remove the flanking characters (such as , . - * ! and space) from each of the word, present in list words.Store the obtained result again in the list words
--------- add below code in above code words=[re.sub('[^a-zA-Z0-9]+', '', _)  for _ in words]
+-------- add below code in above code
+words=[re.sub('[^a-zA-Z0-9]+', '', _)  for _ in words]
 print(words)

 Q.3)Convert all the words of list words to lower case.Store the obtained result again in the list words
--------- add below code in above code words=[s.lower() for s in words] print(words)
+-------- add below code in above code
+words=[s.lower() for s in words]
+print(words)

 Q.4)Determine the unique set of words from the list words.Store obtained unique words in the list unique_words.
--------- add below code in above code unique_words = set(words)
+-------- add below code in above code
+unique_words = set(words)
 print(unique_words)

-Q.5)Calculate the frequency of each identified unique word in the list - words and store the result in the dictionary word_frequency. word_frequency=Counter(words) print(word_frequency)
+Q.5)Calculate the frequency of each identified unique word in the list - words and store the result in the dictionary word_frequency.
+-------- add below code in above code
+word_frequency=Counter(words)
+print(word_frequency)